tobiashellerslien/biblegateway-at-home/README.md

 - **Stats** — word frequency chart across all books
 - **Dark mode** and **accent color** picker in the header
 - **Interlinear links** to BibleHub for Hebrew/Greek

-## Adding a Bible version

-Drop a folder into `bibles/` with 66 JSON files named `NN_USFM_BookName.json` (e.g. `43_JHN_Johannes.json`), each mapping `BOOK.CHAPTER.VERSE` to verse text.
-The server auto-discovers it on next start.
-See [bible-scraper](https://github.com/tobiashellerslien/bible-scraper) to scrape versions into this format.